Demon Hunter (band)

-Demon Hunter is an American Christian metal band from Seattle, Washington, formed by brothers Don Clark and Ryan Clark in 2000.
+Demon Hunter is an American Christian metal band from Seattle, Washington that brothers Don Clark and Ryan Clark formed in 2000.
 Ryan is the band's only remaining original member, as Don left in 2009.
 As of the 2010s, the band has sold over 600,000 albums.

 History

 2000s

-Demon Hunter was initially conceived as a project band by the Clarks, who had played together previously in the initially Coalesce and Neurosis influenced but later more experimental band Training for Utopia.
-Ryan had previously played guitar in hardcore band Focal Point, who released a studio album, Suffering of the Masses, on Tooth & Nail Records in 1996 when Ryan was a teenager.
+Demon Hunter was conceived as a project band by the Clarks, who had played together in the initially Coalesce and Neurosis-influenced but later more experimental band Training for Utopia.
+Ryan had played guitar in hardcore band Focal Point, who released a studio album, Suffering of the Masses, on Tooth & Nail Records in 1996, when Ryan was a teenager.

 Demon Hunter first appeared on This Is Solid State Vol. 3, released on February 26, 2002, which included a demo of the band's song "Through the Black".
 Demon Hunter's self-titled debut album was released on October 22, 2002 on the Tooth & Nail Records subsidiary Solid State Records.
-Ryan and Don wrote all of the songs, performed the majority of the instruments (with Ryan singing as he had in TFU) and hired Jesse Sprinkle, formerly of Poor Old Lu, to record drum tracks.
+Ryan and Don wrote all the songs, performed the most of the instruments (with Ryan singing as he had in TFU) and hired Jesse Sprinkle, formerly of Poor Old Lu, to record drum tracks.

-The members of the band initially chose to hide or obscure their identities in photos and in the press.
+The band members hid their identities in photos and in the press.
 Their names were revealed when they undertook their first tour, which featured Norwegian Christian metal band Extol, and death metal-influenced metalcore band The Agony Scene, and after they hired Jesse Sprinkle on drums, Jon Dunn on bass, and Kris McCaddon, formerly of Embodyment and Society's Finest, on lead guitar.

-Demon Hunter returned to the studio to record their second full-length release, Summer of Darkness, with McCaddon contributing, and again with Jesse drumming.
+Demon Hunter returned to the studio to record their second full-length release, Summer of Darkness, with McCaddon contributing and Sprinkle drumming.
 Summer of Darkness hit stores on May 4, 2004, and was a modest success, propelling Demon Hunter into the secular scene, with the addition of the music video "Not Ready to Die" on MTV2's Headbangers Ball and Fuse TV, along with single "My Heartstrings Come Undone" being placed on the Resident Evil: Apocalypse soundtrack.
 The album featured four guest vocal appearances, including Mike Williams of The Agony Scene on "Beheaded", Brock Lindow of 36 Crazyfists on "Beauty Through The Eyes of a Predator", Howard Jones from Killswitch Engage on "Our Faces Fall Apart", and Trevor McNevan of Thousand Foot Krutch on "Coffin Builder".

-Demon Hunter hit the road that summer with McCaddon on lead guitar and Dunn on bass, along with new touring drummer Timothy "Yogi" Watts, as Jesse Sprinkle could not make the tour.
+Demon Hunter toured that summer with McCaddon on lead guitar and Dunn on bass, along with new touring drummer Timothy "Yogi" Watts, as Sprinkle could not make the tour.
 This time, Demon Hunter took with them rock/post-hardcore band Dead Poetic, along with metalcore band Haste the Day.
 Post-hardcore band Staple replaced Haste the Day towards the end of the tour.